HoyoenKim/CyberSecurity-LLM/README.md

 * **Deterministic exploitability for controlled evaluation:** Many exploits are set with `successRate=1.0` and minimal detection modeling, keeping the focus on *decision-making and pivot logic* rather than stochastic exploit failure.
 * **Decoys increase realism:** Debug ports and low-value nodes/actions exist to create “false leads,” which is useful when evaluating whether an LLM (or a hybrid pruner) can reduce unproductive exploration.

-This automotive environment provides a more domain-relevant testbed than Chain/ToyCTF by capturing common real-world pivot patterns—wireless/cellular footholds, OTA backend interaction, diagnostic access, gateway mediation, and segmented in-vehicle networks—while remaining structured enough to evaluate RL, LLM-only, and RL+LLM hybrid agents under consistent rules.
+This automotive environment provides a more domain-relevant testbed than Chain/ToyCTF by capturing common real-world pivot patterns—wireless/cellular footholds, OTA backend interaction, diagnostic access, gateway mediation, and segmented in-vehicle networks—while remaining structured enough to evaluate RL-only, LLM-only, and hybrid RL+LLM agents under consistent rules.

 ---